 Scroll down for more information and FAQ’s.

 What happens when my interest only mortgage ends?

-If you’re locked into an interest-only mortgage which will soon come to an end, you should have been advised when you signed up for the deal that you are responsible for paying off the original loan.
-Interest-only mortgages can be a really affordable solution for many people.
+If you are locked into an interest-only mortgage which will soon come to an end, you should have been advised when you signed up for the deal that you are responsible for paying off the original loan.
+Interest-only mortgages can be an affordable solution for many people.
 However, saving to pay off the original loan throughout the mortgage term is important for all borrowers.
-Interest only mortgages are complex and a variety of factors need to be considered.
+Interest only mortgages are complex, and a variety of factors need to be considered.
 Speak to our interest only mortgage expert to find out more.

 Hopefully, you will already have accrued some savings towards repaying the capital sum due when your mortgage comes to an end.
-If you do recognise that you won’t be able to repay all the capital originally borrowed when your interest only mortgage comes to an end.
+If you do recognise that you will notbe able to repay all the capital originally borrowed when your interest only mortgage comes to an end.
 We have outlined some solutions below.
-Equity release could also be an options, the equity release market has evolved and now offers a wide variety of different mortgage deals.
+Equity release could also be an option, the equity release market has evolved and now offers a wide variety of different mortgage deals.
 Read our article on equity release to find out more.

-If you took out an interest only mortgage some years back, it’s likely you own considerable equity in your home.
-Selling the property and downsizing to a smaller home could help you become mortgage-free, and also pay off the debt due to your existing mortgage provider.
+If you took out an interest only mortgage some years back, it is likely you own considerable equity in your home.
+Selling the property and downsizing to a smaller home could help you become mortgage-free, and pay off the debt due to your existing mortgage provider.

 It might be possible to switch your existing interest-only mortgage over to a repayment mortgage, but this will mean your mortgage payments increase.
 However, the positive side to this will be that your mortgage will be fully paid off by the end of term.
 You may be able to switch to a repayment mortgage with your existing lender, but this will depend on the available equity in your home, and the affordability of any new repayment mortgage.